 Rodney Sacred Heart Catholic Church | Built c.
 1868 in Jefferson County, MC | Relocated to Claiborne County, MS

-Once located in the now ghost town of Rodney, MS, this church served a community of European immigrants in a Mississippi river town.
-They came here for guidance, solace, celebration, community and even education- in the late 1870s it served as a school as well.
-But over the years, fires, floods, and the fall out from the Civil War relegated the town to a memory of the booming place it once was.
+Once located in the ghost town of Rodney, this church served the Catholic families in a Mississippi river town.
+They came here for guidance, solace, celebration, community, and even education- and in the late 1870s, it served as a school, too.
+But over the years, fires, floods, and the fallout from the Civil War relegated the town to a memory of the booming place it once was.

 The Town of Rodney Fades Away

 In 1985, it was declared a Mississippi Historic Landmark and in 1987, it was added to the National Register of Historic Places.
-Today, it is cared for by the park which maintains a collection of original historic buildings that have been relocated here from different corners of the state.
+Today, it is cared for by Grand Gulf Park which maintains a collection of original historic buildings that have been relocated here from different parts of the state.

 It is the most outstanding of the few remaining examples of carpenter gothic church architecture in the state of Mississippi.

 Rodney Sacred Heart Catholic, Then and Now

 When famed photographer Eudora Welty visited Rodney in the 1920s and 30s, she was enamored by the town, its people, and its sense of place.
 Visiting often, Welty created a collection of images showcasing the condition of the town of Rodney and many of its citizens during this era.
 In regards to Sacred Heart Catholic Church, Eudora said: “A little Catholic church tiny as a matchbox, with twin steeples carved like icing over a stile in a flowery pasture.”

 People of Note at Sacred Heart Catholic Church